IonathanG/react-bug-tracker/README.md

 - Start by Login on Demo User and see the different access/authorizations given to you depending on your role.
 - Create a new ticket, a new project.
 - Edit, Archive, Retrieve and Delete Tickets and Projects.
+- Add a comment to a ticket and check its history.
 - Assign and edit Roles to users.
 - Assign a project to a Manager and a ticket to a Developer.
 - Check the inbox for a new project or ticket recently assigned.